Feed your spirit

 or via the eMessenger / Zoom / stpeterskw.ca

-It is our privilege to share with you the broadcast from Holy Trinity Sunday, May 30, 2021, featuring inspirational music with special guest, vocalist Laura Pudwell, and organist Peter Nikiforuk, prayers including requests from across the country, readings, a message, and the celebration of Holy Communion.
+As we return to live broadcasts and in-person worship, it is our privilege to share with you the broadcast from Sunday, September 12, 2021, featuring inspirational music with guest musician Amanda Wilhelm, and our own Peter Nikiforuk, a word from Lutheran and Anglican Leaders on the election, prayers including for educators and students, for our upcoming election, and requests from across the country that have come in during the summer, readings, a message, and the celebration of Holy Communion.

 We offer these worship elements for you to use this day or at your convenience; the timeline is listed below so you can jump to the pieces that are helpful for you.
 Hymn numbers are for Evangelical Lutheran Worship.

 Blessing to you as you feed your spirit.

 06:36 MUSIC 1 733 Great is Thy Faithfulness

 09:50 A WORD & PRAYER FROM LUTHERAN AND ANGLICAN LEADERS ON THE ELECTION

 13:40 MUSIC 2 On Eagle’s Wings (Michael Joncas, arr.
 Mark Hayes)

 19:24 MUSIC 3 798 Will You Come and Follow Me